Frojd/Wagtail-Pipit/docs/frontend-developer-guide.md

 #### index.js
 Decides what the module exports.
 It defaults to the component `Button` and you can almost always ignore this file.

-#### Button.data.js
-Exporting a JS-object representing the `props` the component will use in the dev-server, which will be passed down from higher order components/containers in the actual app

 #### Buttons.stories.js
 Declares the stories for the [Storybook integration](https://storybook.js.org/).
 You can ignore this for now.